Last updated on March 2nd, 2021 at 02:10 pm

 Options can either be granted as part of an employee share option plan (for employees and full time directors) or by separate deed for self-employed consultants, non-executive directors and freelancers.
 The particular issues to consider when granting options are to ensure that you have complied with the relevant exclusions and exemptions of the Financial Services and Markets Act 2000, the main options terms regarding exercise and good / bad leaver provisions are sufficiently clear and workable, your company has received the correct formal consents to grant the options and all the possible tax implications of your option plan have been thoroughly researched and discussed.

 As stated, EMI options are a flexible way of incentivising employees and full time directors.
-Shares acquired on exercise of a qualifying EMI option can now automatically qualify for Entrepreneur’s Relief, the 10% rate of tax on lifetime gains up to £10m, where the exercise is more than a year after the grant and the holder of the shares is a retained officer or employee of the company in the year before the disposal, even where the usual 5% Entrepreneurs Relief voting and holding requirements in respect of shares are not met.
+Shares acquired on exercise of a qualifying EMI option can now automatically qualify for Business Asset Disposal Relief, the 10% rate of tax on lifetime gains up to £10m, where the exercise is more than a year after the grant and the holder of the shares is a retained officer or employee of the company in the year before the disposal, even where the usual 5% Business Asset Disposal Relief voting and holding requirements in respect of shares are not met.
 EMI Options can be granted over up to £250,000 worth of shares to each individual, subject to a £3 million overall limit for each company.
 No advance clearance or approval procedure is required, although it is advisable to obtain HMRC’s agreement of the valuation you reach.
 However, in order to qualify as EMI options a correct grant notice must be given to HMRC within 92 days of the options being granted.
 There is also an annual reporting requirement to HMRC using form EMI 40.

 a) Self-employed consultants

 Those who are not employed by the company can only be issued with unapproved options.